 First time back packer?
-Here’s 7 travel tips!
+Here’s 7 (ish) travel tips!

 - By Paul

 Setting off on your first trip as an independent traveller?
 Maybe you’re going with a friend or partner.
-Well, first things first, read our tips for backpackers and get that trip off to a good start before you even board the first plane.
+Well, first things first, read our 7 (ish) travel tips for backpackers and get that trip off to a good start before you even board the first plane.

 Clothing & footwear for sensible backpackers

 In terms of footwear, there’s lots to consider.
-If you are trekking through rainforest, then you might think that waterproof footwear might be the safest – and while that might be the right choice for damp Irish days on the hills, rainforests are very humid and the rainshowers are very heavy.
+For example, if you are trekking through rainforest, then you might think that waterproof footwear might be the safest – and while that might be the right choice for damp Irish days on the hills, rainforests are very humid and the rainshowers are very heavy.
 This can mean that your feet overheat while walking, and rainwater can potentially run down your super wet legs and directly into your shoes.
-We would recommend a well vented trek shoe from Merrell or Salomon or a closed toe sandal from Keen or Teva.
+We would recommend a well vented trek shoe from Merrell or Columbia or a closed toe sandal from Keen or a more traditional one from Teva.